ibm-cloud-docs/power-iaas/ha-dr.md

 ## Business Continuity through backup and restore
 {: #ha-dr-ha-business}

-Your {{site.data.keyword.powerSys_notm}} configuration and data are not backed up by the {{site.data.keyword.cloud_notm}}.
+Your {{site.data.keyword.powerSys_notm}} configuration and data are not backed up automatically.
 You can use the {{site.data.keyword.cloud_notm}} console to back up your virtual server to [Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
 You can use this process to restore your virtual server in case a critical failure occurs.

 Importing and exporting images requires a considerable amount of processing power and network bandwidth.
 As a result, you can submit only one import or export request before it is queued.
 Typically, users import or export system disks (AIX rootvg disks) that are smaller in size (**less than 1 TB**) to facilitate the transfer to and from Cloud Object Storage.
 If your image size is greater than 1 TB, your transfer might a take a long time and is prone to failure.
 The maximum image size that you can import or export is **10 TB**.